cure53/H5SC/README.md

 HTML5 Security Cheatsheet
 ====

 This is the new home of the H5SC or HTML5 Security Cheatsheet.
-Here you will find two things:
+Here you will find three things:

  * A collection of HTML5 related XSS attack vectors
  * A set of useful files for XSS testing